-The Nano-Air® revolution accelerates.
-The Nano-Air® Light Hybrid Jacket combines 40-g FullRange® insulation, a flyweight shell fabric and an airy, wicking knit for warm, stretchy, breathable performance during high-exertion, cool-weather missions.
+The Nano-Air® Light Hybrid Jacket combines 40-g FullRange® insulation; a flyweight shell fabric; and an airy, wicking knit for warm, stretchy, breathable performance during high-exertion, cool-weather missions.

 - Light yet durable 100% nylon ripstop shell and plain-weave lining offer generous mechanical stretch and exceptional breathability, with a DWR (durable water repellent) finish

-- Airy, wicking waffle knit on the back of arms, side and back panels manages excess heat and moisture
+- Airy, wicking waffle knit on the backs of arms and side and back panels manages excess heat and moisture

-- Two handwarmer pockets are zippered, welted and low-bulk to wear comfortably with a harness or pack
+- Two welted, zippered handwarmer pockets are low-bulk to wear comfortably with a harness or pack

-- Sleek, low-bulk, snag-resistant cuffs use stretch knit with discreet thumb slots to provide versatile coverage and comfort
+- Sleek, low-bulk, snag-resistant cuffs use stretch knit with discreet thumb holes to provide versatile coverage and comfort

 Shell: 1.3-oz 20-denier 100% nylon ripstop.

 Lining: 2-oz 50-denier 100% nylon plain weave.

 Both with mechanical stretch and a DWR (durable water repellent) finish.

 Cuffs: 4.9-oz 100% polyester warp knit with a DWR finish.